A rare fruity medium-hot pepper…

 What do manzano peppers taste like and look like?

 The looks really do fit for this chili’s fruitiness.
 “Manzano” means “apple” in Spanish, and – no surprise – the manzano is shaped like a golf ball-sized apple.
 It’s a doppleganger chili, like the Bulgarian carrot pepper is to the carrot.
-It matures from green to a vibrant yellowish-orange.
+It matures from green to a vibrant yellowish-orange, sometimes slipping towards red.

 Also like the Bulgarian carrot pepper, it’s surprisingly sweet for this level of the pepper scale.
 Not as sweet as a fiery Scotch bonnet chili, but citrusy sweet all the same.
 This sweetness, paired with the pepper’s thick walls, make the manzano taste like a richer, spicier, and (for many) tastier bell pepper.